xuhdev/poorconn/docs/tutorial.rst

 Stacking Simulation Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Thanks to the mechanism in :ref:`how-does-it-work`, it is possible to stack simulation functions with other functions.
-For example, to create an HTTPS server that always accepts incoming connections but immediately closes the connection, simply apply a simulation function after applying an SSL wrapper:
+Thanks to the mechanism in :ref:`how-does-it-work`, it is possible to stack simulation functions with other functions that modify :class:`~socket.socket` objects.
+For example, an SSL wrapper (:meth:`ssl.SSLContext.wrap_socket`) is usually used to create an HTTPS server. :func:`poorconn.close_upon_accepting` makes a listening socket object close the connection immediately after accepting this connection.
+Stacking :meth:`~ssl.SSLContext.wrap_socket` and :func:`close_upon_accepting` combines these two effects---It can be used to create an HTTPS server that always accepts incoming connections but immediately closes the connections afterwards:

 .. literalinclude:: ./examples/https.py
    :caption: https.py
    :language: python
+   :emphasize-lines: 9-11
    :linenos:

 (Download :download:`https.py <./examples/https.py>`)